klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 ### Connecting networks

-VPG Virtual private gateway (VGW) - connects on-prem network to Amazon VPC
+VPG Virtual private gateway (VGW) - connects on-premise network to Amazon VPC

-with Direct Connect you bypass the internet all together.
+With Direct Connect you bypass the internet all together.
 Good for transferring large data, regulatory requirements, etc

 Direct connect is a dedicated private line to AWS resources